Ellis Ludwig-Leone

 Ellis Joseph Ludwig-Leone (born 1989) is an American composer and songwriter based in Brooklyn, New York.
 Since 2012, he has led the chamber pop group San Fermin with whom he has released four studio albums, most recently 2020's The Cormorant.
 Outside of San Fermin, he has composed for a wide variety of contemporary classical ensembles and organizations, including New York City Ballet, Indianapolis Symphony Orchestra, and Brooklyn Youth Chorus, and often works with choreographer Troy Schumacher, harpist Lavinia Meijer, Attacca Quartet, and singer-songwriter Allen Tate.

 Early life

-Ellis Ludwig-Leone was born in Rhode Island in 1989 and was raised nearby in Berkeley, Massachusetts, a rural community on Massachusetts' South Coast.
+Ellis Ludwig-Leone was born in Rhode Island in 1989 and was raised nearby in Berkley, Massachusetts, a rural community on Massachusetts' South Coast.
 His parents, who are both painters and former visual arts professors, raised him and his younger sister.
 Growing up, he studied classical piano and was in a string of high school rock bands.
 He also played competitive basketball.
 He met future collaborator and San Fermin-bandmate Allen Tate at a Berklee College of Music summer program when they were both fifteen years old.

 Ludwig-Leone subsequently studied classical composition at Yale University, from which he received an undergraduate degree in 2011.